Practical randomness amplification and privatisation with implementations on quantum computers: Implementations on quantum computers

 \subsection{Overview}

 The second part of this work serves as a real-world example of the usefulness and accessibility of quantum technologies, which is one of our main objectives.
-Although the ideal implementation of our protocol would be to use a quantum device running a loophole-free Bell test, today these are notoriously hard to build and achieve Bell inequality violations that are not useful in practice.
-In contrast, we already have available today a wide range of usable quantum technologies and in particular promising quantum computers which are waiting for real-world applications.
-Superconducting quantum computers \cite{clarke2008superconducting}, for example, offer interesting features such as not opening the so-called detection loophole \cite{ansmann2009violation}, which is advantageous in the context of Bell tests.
+Although the ideal implementation of our protocol would be to use a quantum device running a loophole-free Bell test, today these are notoriously hard to build and would achieve randomness generation rates that are very low or lead to an almost trivial randomness amplification protocol\footnote{Indeed, to achieve a useful amplification protocol, i.e. one having $\delta << \frac{1}{2}$, one needs relatively high Bell inequality violations.
+Moreover, by ``high'' we mean that the observed violation of the Bell inequality should be high compared to the algebraic maximum of the inequality (and not only the maximum value achievable with quantum resources).}.
+In contrast, available today are a wide range of usable quantum technologies and in particular promising quantum computers which are waiting for real-world applications.
+Such quantum computers moreover have several features making them attractive to run Bell tests, as for example superconducting \cite{clarke2008superconducting} and ion-traps devices \cite{bruzewicz2019trapped} do not suffer from the so-called detection loophole \cite{ansmann2009violation} and ion-trap devices have extremely low cross-talk \cite{pino2021demonstration}.